emmett-framework/emmett/docs/auth.md

 auth.has_permission('ban_users', group=admins)
 ```

-weppy's `Auth` permissions also support more details, like a model name and a record:
+Emmett's `Auth` permissions also support more details, like a model name and a record:

 ```python
 maintenance = db.Preference(name='maintenance').first()